List of Monster High characters: Ari Hauntington

 Ari Hauntington (voiced by Jonquil Goode) is the daughter of two ghosts.
 She has purple hair with pale grey eyes and translucent pale white skin.
-She dresses in boohemian-style clothing.
 She is a pop singer, who inspires monsters to be themselves.
-She speaks with an English accent.
-She appeared in the 2016 film special, Welcome to Monster High.
+Ari appeared in the 2016 film special, Welcome to Monster High.

 Astranova

-Astranova (voiced by Erin Fitzgerald and Firoozeh Scoot for singing vocals) is the daughter of the comet aliens, first appearing in the 2015 musical film, Monster High: Boo York, Boo York.
+Astranova (voiced by Erin Fitzgerald and Firoozeh Scoot for singing vocals) is the daughter of the comet aliens, first appearing in the 2015 musical film Monster High: Boo York, Boo York.
 She has bluish-purplish skin and blue eyes.
-Astranova's family's has some sort of connection with Ancient Egypt, which is possibly based on the popular urban myth that aliens helped built the Egyptian pyramids.
+Astranova's family has a connection with Ancient Egypt, which is possibly based on the popular urban myth that aliens helped built the Egyptian pyramids.

 Avea Trotter

 Avea Trotter (voiced by Haviland Stillwell) is a hybrid monster; her father is a centaur and her mother is a harpy.
-She has blue hair and eyes, two-toned purple skin, and the body of a horse.
-She also has black feathered wings that fade to green.
-For clothing, she wears a top hat, a red jacket with blue ruffled shirt, black belt, and leg warmers.
-She transferred with other hybrids to Monster High.
-She first appears in the 2014 film special Freaky Fusion, where she and the other hybrids help Frankie Stein's friends after they were fused together on a return trip from the past.
-Although she has a body of a horse, she does not like to be ridden like a pony.
+She has the body of a horse with black wings.
+Avea first appears in the 2014 film special Freaky Fusion, where she and the other hybrids help Frankie Stein's friends after they were fused together on a return trip from the past.